-The financial statements are presented in Canadian dollars and have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).
+The financial statements are presented in Canadian dollars and have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).
 The material accounting policies applied in the preparation of the financial statements are set out in note 4.
-The financial statements have been prepared on a historical cost basis except for certain financial instruments as indicated in note 4.